sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 ### Step 2: Customer checkout

-Customer checkout happens when the customer initiates a transaction.
-At this stage, they also provide the payment information, such as their credit card number.
+Customer checkout happens when the customer initiates or transitions a transaction to pay for their order.
+At this stage, they provide the payment information, such as their credit card number.
 Also, the payment will be made at this point.
 The payment gateway will preauthorize the money, i.e. reserve the money on the customer's credit card.

 ### Step 3: Provider acceptance

-After the customer has checked out, the provider has the ability to either accept or reject the request.
+After the customer has checked out, the provider may have the ability to either accept or reject the request.
 If the request is accepted, the payment will be captured, and the reserved money will be transferred from the customer's credit card to the payment gateway.